MicrosoftDocs/power-platform/power-platform/admin/dlp-granular-controls.md

 # Granular DLP controls

-While connector classification capability is very helpful in governing Power Platform connectors, fine-grained controls such as the ability to block specific connector actions or connection endpoints help admins strike a fine balance between productivity and protection.
+Although the connector classification capability is very helpful in governing Microsoft Power Platform connectors, fine-grained controls&mdash;such as the ability to block specific connector actions or connection endpoints&mdash;help you strike a balance between productivity and protection.

 ## Connector action control

-Connector action control gives admins the ability to allow and block individual actions within a given connector.
-Admins can use this capability by selecting the new **Configure connector** dropdown in the **Connectors** tab and selecting **Connector actions**.
+You can use connector action control to allow or block individual actions within a given connector.
+On the **Connectors** page, right-click the connector, and then select **Configure connector** > **Connector actions**.

 :::image type="content" source="media/dlp-connector-actions.png" alt-text="Select Configure connector > Connector actions.":::

-This opens up a side panel which enables admins to allow or deny specific actions.
-Admins can also set default value (Allow/Deny) for any new connector actions that will be added to the connector in future.
+This opens a side panel where you can allow or deny specific actions.
+You can also set the default value (Allow or Deny) for any new connector actions that will be added to the connector in the future.

 :::image type="content" source="media/dlp-allow-deny-connector-actions.png" alt-text="Set Allow or Deny for connector actions.":::